 More Internet of Things Commerce

 As explained in our last article, there will be a proliferation of sales options on a multitude of emerging touchpoints.
-With the rise of the API economy, merchants will be able to leverage new constellations of touchpoints to connect with their shoppers where and whe they are most inclined to buy.
-Purchases through appliances, cars, voice devices and more will become increasingly more viable in 2020.
+With the rise of the API economy, merchants will be able to leverage new constellations of touch points to connect with their shoppers where and when they are most inclined to buy.
+People will start buying products through their appliances, cars, and voice devices as IOT technology advances.

 Unified commerce: finding the quickest paths to a sale

-Today’s shoppers expect a seamless transaction through all avenues of an omnichannel experience.
-This goes beyond multichannel marketing by integrating each channel or touchpoint into a single shopping experience.
+The shopping experience today requires a seamless path through the transaction.
+This goes beyond multichannel marketing by integrating each channel or touch point into a single shopping experience.
 Google Shopping is the most visible example of this trend: a product search via Google lands the buyer on a preconfigured, express product listing page with a “Shop” button that allows them to purchase instantly (via Google, of course) with their saved Google ID and payment information.
 And all of this is available now not just by typing on phones or browsers, but through voice commands.

 Subscription business models will require extra customer nurturing

 In 2020, retailers will need to tread carefully when adopting a subscription business model.
-Customers are becoming increasingly aware of the impacts subscriptions are having on their personal finances.
-As customers become more wary of subscription pricing, it’s critical that ecommerce brands consider the needs of their target audience, and whether they can truly justify another monthly plan.
+Cautionary note: customers are becoming increasingly aware of the impacts subscriptions are having on their personal finances.
 Increased customer engagement by adding product surveys and other feedback channels, combined with excellent customer service, are some of the keys to success in retaining customers.

 More B2B opportunities for brands